JKU-ICG/AOS/AOS Groundstation/README.md

   - Send an email containing the serial number of your remote controller to request an RC-individual keycode.
   - Enter the received keycode in the **Enter AOS key** field.
 Select **CONFIGURE AOS KEY** to apply the keycode.
   - Toggle the **AOS Scan** button to ON state which enables the manual usage feature.
-  - Note: When the **AOS Scan** button is ON, manual usage feature of the app is enabled.
+  - When the **AOS Scan** button is ON, manual usage feature of the app is enabled.
 When OFF, the app is configured for performing waypoint flights with the AOS Server.

 <div align="center">